What is Badwill?

 Badwill, also known as Negative Goodwill, is referred in the case of mergers and acquisition transaction when a company purchases a target company for a price less than its fair market value.
 Reasons to companies to sell below fair value or book value include financial distress, huge debt, hostile takeovers, uninformed sellers or no potential acquirer.

 Whenever an acquirer company buys a target company and pay a consideration value that is higher than its fair market value, the difference is termed as Goodwill.
-The key reason an acquirer pays a price over its market value is because of the target company’s intangible assets such as brand value and customer distribution network.
+The key reason an acquirer pays the price over its market value is because of the target company’s intangible assets such as brand value and customer distribution network.
 However, sometimes companies acquire distress companies where the fair value of all the assets is more than the consideration paid to acquire those assets.

 Causes of Badwill

 There are several reasons companies sell their assets or business for the sale consideration amount that is way less than the fair market value of the assets, such as:

 - Financial Distress: If a company is in distress and reporting losses in past years consistently or having negative Free Cash Flows consistently in the past years, the chances are the valuation of the company may fall below the market value of its assets.

 - Huge Debt: If there is a significant level of leverage in a company with no consistent positive cash flows to meet the financial obligations, it can lead to the sale of the assets of the entity for a lower value than its market price.

 - No Potential Acquirer: If a company wants to sell its business or a division but face difficulties in finding the buyer, then this may cause the target company to accept the lower sale consideration.